FAIRDataTeam/FAIRDataPoint/README.md

 ### Build & Run

-To run the application, a mongodb instance is required to be running.
+To run the application, a MongoDB instance is required to be running.
 To configure the mongodb address, instruct spring-boot to use the `development` profile.
 Run these commands from the root of the project.

 ```bash
 $ mvn spring-boot:run -Dspring-boot.run.profiles=development